 3. Make sure you Know the Difference Between Hire Aircraft, Charter and Buy

-You should understand the difference between a charter and a hired aircraft.
+You should understand the difference between a fractional aircraft ownership and a hired aircraft.
 If you are chartering an aircraft, you will have to pay for each hour this aircraft is in your possession.
 There is no plane ownership in a charter agreement from one company to another.
 It is simply a rental.

 4. Booking a Charter Is Subject to Last-Minute Change